-This report provides the data for the responses recorded from September 2021.
+This report provides the data for the responses recorded from October 2021.

 Hearing readiness remains above the Army goal of 90%, and is essentially static over the previous months.
-The incidence of Hearing Health Injuries for Military increased from the previous month and is currently AMBER.
-MIL injury rates have steadily increased over the past 12 months from 4% in OCT 2020 to over 5% in SEPT 2021.
+The incidence of Hearing Health Injuries for Military decreased from the previous month and is currently AMBER.
 Civilian rates are GREEN at 0%.
 While these rates are highly variable, the overall 12-month trend is generally flat.
-MIL STS Follow-up rates continue to improve, but are still below the average for Compo 1, and remain below the 70% goal (67.69%).
-CIV STS Follow-up rates are RED at 29.73% and have fallen over the past two reporting periods.
+MIL STS Follow-up rates continue to improve, and are approaching parity with the average for Compo 1, but remain below the 70% goal (67.69%).
+CIV STS Follow-up rates are RED at 25.71% and have fallen over the past two reporting periods.
 These rates are significantly below the averages of other regions and installations within the active component.
+Given the small numbers, this should be an easily obtainable goal.

-AHP-E reported 4 DOD recordable hearing injuries in September 2021, all in Military personnel.
-This represents a significant decrease from August.
+AHP-E reported 11 DOD recordable hearing injuries in October 2021, all in Military personnel.
+This represents a significant increase from September.
+This should be an area of concentration for the AHP personnel and a matter of command emphasis to highlight hearing loss mitigation strategies and safety measures.
 These injuries are required to be investigated as Class D accidents and must be entered into the OSHA 300 log for CIV and into ASMIS 2.0 for both MIL and CIV.